 After learning about the 12 Greek gods and goddesses who resided on Mount Olympus, we chose 4 gods/goddesses to write fact files about, using additional research.

 After learning about Julius Caesar, we independently answered the question ‘Was Julius Caesar a good leader?’

 “I think he was a good leader because he expanded the Roman empire.” – Zoe

 “While Caesar protected his army, I believe he is a bad leader because in 44BC he declared himself ‘Roman dictator for life’ which isn’t very fair! – Ava

 “I think Caesar was a good leader because he gave poor Romans grains to grow their own food so they wouldn’t go hungry.” – Dani

 Year 4 planning their argument and using their oracy skills to deliver it to the class

 Year 4 Mastery - Comparing Ancient Greece and Ancient Egypt

-Today, Year 4 completed their final History lesson of the year.
-In order to really display what they had learnt over the course of the year, they created an extended piece of writing comparing their first topic of the year (Ancient Greece) and their final topic (Ancient Rome).This was an opportunity for Year 4 to utilise all of their learning in a new way by examining both time periods and making links between them as well as comparing these times to their own lives.
+In order to really display what we have learnt over the course of the topic, we created an extended piece of writing comparing their Year 3 topic 'Ancient Egypt' and their Year 4 topic 'Ancient Greece'.This was an opportunity for us to utilise all of their learning in a new way by examining both time periods and making links between them.